sparkfabrik/company-playbook/content/working-at-sparkfabrik/hiring-from-abroad.md

 ## Relocating from EU

 Citizen of EU Countries can move freely to Italy and take advantage of an unrestricted labour market.
-This means that relocating is as simple as finding an accommodation and signing the employment contract.
+This means that **relocating is as simple as finding an accommodation and signing the employment contract**.
 Easypeasy.

 ## Relocating from outside EU with Blue Card